pr-holonet/pr-holonet/iridium-to-twilio/README.md

 # Iridium-to-Twilio bridge

 This is a function that runs on AWS Lambda.
-Whenever the Iridium service receives a message from a user (via the Holonet device) it notifies us with a webhook.
+Whenever the Iridium service receives a message from a user (via the Holonet device) it is passed to the RockBLOCK service, which in turn notifies us with a webhook.
 This triggers the Lambda function here, which forwards it to Twilio for sending as an SMS on the cell network.
+The reverse path is also handled here, receiving a webhook from Twilio and forwarding the message to RockBLOCK.

 ## Setup instructions